bbc/tal/other/codingstyle.md

 # TV Application Layer Coding Standards & Guidelines

 TAL JavaScript development uses the following coding standards.
 A pull request will not be accepted if it doesn't adhere to the coding standards & guidelines.
-For some of these issues there are arguments for and against.
-The most value to a team is not, particularly, from the individual guidelines themselves but more from the fact they encourage consistency.
-Which, in turn, improves readability.
 As ever the best reference for the TAL coding standards is the source code itself and anything not covered here can be deduced from a quick read of the source code.

 This document was written with reference to the following